HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 - Scalability: Since Remove Search was a single instance, the only way to scale was vertically.
 This is a fairly limited approach, since a single instance can not use an infinite amount of hardware resources.
 The new OpenSearch based implementation allows to deploy multiple nodes which enables load balancing for heave search related workloads.
 Furthermore it is possible to have separate nodes for data ingress and querying, allowing for further scaling flexibility.

-- Kubernetes native deployment: The new search uses existing proven Kubernetes patterns and technologies that work well in such an environment.
+- Kubernetes native deployment: The OpenSearch-based implementation uses existing proven Kubernetes patterns and technologies that work well in such an environment.

 ## Main components